sierramm/Camas-High-School-Band/index.md

 <img src="http://staff.camas.wednet.edu/blogs/chsband/files/2013/11/cropped-camasfball1-5909.jpg">

 ### About Camas Band:
+If you play n instrument (or are willing to learn one) and enjoy making music, you should join band!
 Band is made up of various wind, brass, and percussion instruments.
 The band performs at football, basketball, and volleyball games during their respective seasons, and marches in several parades throughout the school year.
 The band also rehearses and performs different pieces at concerts during the year.
 Band is taken as an elective class during the school day during either 4th or 5th period.
 Jazz Band (0 period), Wind Ensemble (A lunch), and Pit Orchestra (after/before school) are also available by audition, and take place outside the regular school day.
 To forecast for band, you need to get the signature of Mr. Mancini (the band director).

 #### What performances does the band play at?
 - **Concerts:** The band plays at a Holiday concert, Winter concert, Spring concert, and Year-end concert.